Is Ally Invest a Scam?

 Is Ally Invest SIPC/FDIC Insured?

-On top of all the regulatory oversight, Ally Invest also has insurance for its securities accounts.
+On top of all the rules, Ally Invest has insurance for its securities accounts.

-are not guaranteed, but the number of shares is, up to program limits.
-Forex accounts do not have
+This insurance helps protect the shares in your Ally Invest account.
+The value of your investments is not guaranteed, but the number of shares is, up to certain limits.
+Forex accounts are not covered by this insurance.

 Ally Invest Better Business Bureau

-Ally Invest has a profile at the Better Business Bureau.
-So does its parent company Ally Financial and sister company Ally Bank.
+Ally Invest has a listing at the Better Business Bureau (BBB).
+Its parent company Ally Financial and its sister company Ally Bank also have BBB profiles.

-Ally Invest is not BBB accredited.
-This could be for several reasons.
-A business does not need to be BBB accredited to have a profile, and businesses often do not seek accreditation.
+Ally Invest is not accredited by the BBB.
+This can happen for different reasons.
+A company does not need to be accredited to have a BBB profile, and some do not try to get accredited.

 Is Ally Invest a Safe and Legitimate Judgment

-Ally Invest is definitely a legitimate brokerage firm operating in the United States.
-Ally Invest
+Ally Invest is a real and legal brokerage that operates in the United States.

 Ally Invest Review

-Having seen that Ally Invest is a legitimate brokerage firm, it’s time to take a detailed look at what exactly the company has to offer its customers.
+Now that we know Ally Invest is a real broker, let’s look at what the company offers its customers.

 Investments Choices